 Skip to Content

-I call this creamy paneer kofta curry Melt-Away Malai Kofta simply because they melt away as soon as you put them in your mouth.
+I call this creamy paneer kofta curry my melt-away Malai Kofta simply because they melt away as soon as you put them in your mouth.

 Malai Kofta are the ultimate North Indian vegetarian curry recipe to dazzle friends and family.